taltstidl/Swipeable-RecyclerView/README.md

 * `setBackgroundColor(int resolvedColor)`: The background color that appears behind the list item.
 * `setDrawableResId(int resId)`: The resource id of the drawable shown as a hint for the action.
+* `setDescriptionTextColor(int resolvedColor)`: The text color used for the description and undo text.
 * `setDescription(CharSequence description)`: The text shown as a hint for the action.
 * `setUndoDescription(CharSequence description)`: The text shown when the user has dismissed the item and is shown the option to undo the dismissal.
-* `setDescriptionTextColor(int resolvedColor)`: The text color used for the description and undo text.
 * `setUndoable(boolean undoable)`: Whether the action is undoable.
 If set to `true` the user will have the option to undo the action for 5 seconds, if set to `false` the item will be dismissed immediately.
+* `setSwipeBehaviour(SwipeBehaviour behaviour)`: The behaviour of the item when swiping.
+Takes one of the provided default behaviours `NORMAL_SWIPE` or `RESTRICTED_SWIPE`.
+* `setSwipeBehaviour(float range, Interpolator interpolator)`: The more customized behaviour of the item when swiping, where `range` indicates how far the item can be swiped (percentage of item width) and `interpolator` is the custom Interpolator used when calculating the item position while swiping.
+* `setCallbackEnabled(boolean enabled)`: Whether the swipe callback should be triggered on this action.
+If set to `true` you will receive a swipe action through `onSwipe(int pos, int dir)`, if set to `false` you won't.

 ## License